victorvuelma/serverless-offline-direct-lambda/README.md

 };

 var params = {
-  FunctionName: "my-project-dev-myLambda", // the lambda function we are going to invoke
+  FunctionName: "my-sls-project-dev-lambda-func", // the lambda function we are going to invoke
   Payload: JSON.stringify(lambda_args)
 };